 5. How to Improve Cell Signal Once You’ve Found a Cell Tower

 If you’re experiencing poor reception and dropped calls, knowing cell phone tower locations can only help so much.
 Before you decide to get a new phone or change providers, stop to think about the time, cost, and inconvenience of making the switch.
 Especially when the location of your home or office (and not your cell service provider) is likely the cause of your problem.

 You can easily increase cell signal and end dropped calls by purchasing a signal booster.
 With a cell phone signal booster, you can see an immediate increase in bars with cellular and data signals up to 32x stronger on your mobile device.
-Plus, investing in a phone booster can cost far less than the expense of switching service providers, updating your phone, or changing where you live/work.
+It can also help to boost your hotspot speeds if you choose to connect to hotspots.